Square Enix explains Bravely Default II’s name, confirms there won’t be returning characters

 By simply adding a “II” to the title.

 Takahashi: We considered going with patterns established in Bravely Archive and Bravely Default: Fairy’s Effect, but they didn’t make it feel like a new entry created for home consoles.
-So ultimately we settled on an easily understood numbering system to plainly convey that this is a new entry – more importantly, this is a game that players with zero knowledge of the series can enjoy.
+Ultimately, we settled on an easily understood numbering system to plainly convey that this is a new entry – more importantly, this is a game that players with zero knowledge of the series can enjoy.

 Asano: Speaking of which, when explaining our plans for the game internally, I would often say, “This is not Bravely Third, this is Bravely: Automata.”
 (Laughs)